istio/istio.io/_docs/tutorial/16-generating-service-graph-with-istio.md

 ---
-title: Generating service graph with istio
+title: A service graph with Istio
-overview: Overview
+overview: Enable service graph generation

 order: 16

 layout: docs
 type: markdown
 ---
-{% include home.html %}\n# Generating service graph with Istio In this step, we will add service graph generation on top of Prometheus.
+{% include home.html %}
+In this step, we will add service graph generation on top of Prometheus.

 1. Deploy a service graph generation instance: